 Available on

-ProProfs is a knowledge management system that helps admins (retail managers, for example) provide support for employees quickly, create knowledge base documents and import various files with just a couple of clicks.
-Users can access pre-designed templates to get started fast.
-The app also includes a reporting system that provides valuable insights for managers.
+Why I chose ProProfs: With ProProfs, you can also import various file types with just a couple of clicks.
+Users can access pre-designed templates to create their own documents, and the app even includes a reporting system that provides valuable insights for managers.

 Pros